 - The less successful movie version of Peter Shaffer’s stage hit Equus (1977), with Richard Burton as a psychiatrist and Peter Firth as his horse-fixated patient.

 - The musical The Wiz (1978), an eagerly awaited all-black remake of The Wizard of Oz that turned out to be a box office bomb.
 In the cast: Diana Ross (in the old Judy Garland role), Michael Jackson, Richard Pryor, and Lena Horne.
 The Wiz is also noteworthy for having marked the demise of Ross’ brief big-screen career.

-- One of the most lighthearted Sidney Lumet movies, the comedy Garbo Talks (1984), with a terminally ill Anne Bancroft as an inveterate Greta Garbo fan.
+- One of the most lighthearted Lumet films, the comedy Garbo Talks (1984), with a terminally ill Anne Bancroft as an inveterate Greta Garbo fan.

 - Running on Empty (1988), a mix of politics and family drama that was well received in some quarters.
 Christine Lahti and Judd Hirsch play counterculture bombers on the run; River Phoenix is their talented piano-playing son.

 - The thriller Gloria (1999), a widely panned and little-seen remake of John Cassavetes’ 1980 hit.
 In the old Oscar-nominated Gena Rowlands role, Sharon Stone stars as an ex-con who becomes the ferocious guardian of a boy (Jean-Luke Figueroa) targeted by a murderous gang.